jaanga/moon/readme.md

 	* You can rotate, zoom and move the sphere
 * 1440 x 720 data points
 * Displays placards with the names of 97 important Moon locations according to the-moon.wikispaces.com
+* Multiple apps based on a common core
+	* Each app handles Three.js material in a different way
+	* And/or add fun feature demos

 [Moon Voyager Read Me - Web Page]( http://jaanga.github.io/moon/voyager/ )
 [Moon Voyager Read Me - Source Code]( https://github.com/jaanga/moon/tree/gh-pages/voyager/ )